ossf/osv-schema/docs/schema.md

 | `Rocky Linux` | The Rocky Linux package ecosystem; the `name` is the name of the source package.
 The ecosystem string might optionally have a `:<RELEASE>` suffix to scope the package to a particular Rocky Linux release. `<RELEASE>` is a numeric version.
 | `RubyGems` | The RubyGems ecosystem; the `name` field is a gem name.  |
 | `SwiftURL` | The Swift Package Manager ecosystem.
 The `name` is a Git URL to the source of the package.
 Versions are Git tags that comform to [SemVer 2.0](https://docs.swift.org/package-manager/PackageDescription/PackageDescription.html#version). |
+| `Ubuntu` | The Ubuntu package ecosystem; the `name` field is the name of the source package.
+The ecosystem string has a `:<RELEASE>` suffix to scope the package to a particular Ubuntu release. `<RELEASE>` is a numeric version as specified in [Ubuntu Releases](https://wiki.ubuntu.com/Releases).
+Also, the ecosystem string might optionally have a `:Pro:` prefix to Ubuntu Pro (aka Expanded Security Maintenance (ESM)) updates.
+For example, the ecosystem string "Ubuntu:22.04:LTS" refers to Ubuntu 22.04 LTS (jammy), while "Ubuntu:Pro:18.04:LTS" refers to fixes that landed in Ubuntu 18.04 LTS (bionic) under Ubuntu Pro/ESM.
 | Your ecosystem here. | [Send us a PR](https://github.com/ossf/osv-schema/compare). |

 It is permitted for a database name (the DB prefix in the `id` field) and an